christiangenco/christiangenco.github.io/things.md

 * [**A Bidet**](http://amzn.to/2oiDY0s): link is to the one I own, but the model doesn't matter.
 What matters is not cleaning your butthole like a barbarian.
 You wouldn't wash your dishes with a paper towel.
 * [**Burt's Bees Lip Balm**](http://amzn.to/2pai9zn): the most effective lip balm I've used.
 Depending on the weather, biking often dries out my lips.
 * **Shaving Stuff**: a [badger hair brush](http://amzn.to/2pUmkAe), [avocado shaving cream](http://amzn.to/2pavrMq), a [safety razor](http://amzn.to/2pavqbc), and [razor blades](http://amzn.to/2paEsox).
 Way cheaper than the Gillette Refills, and you shave with a factory sharp razor every time.
 The pack of razor blades I bought has lasted me over three years and counting.
 * [**Harperton Nail Clipper Set**](http://amzn.to/2pawpIu): the best nail clippers I've ever used.
-The first time I used them I was reminded of the first time I used a freshly sharpened knife after I'd been using a knife that had been getting subtley duller.
+The first time I used them I was reminded of the first time I used a freshly sharpened knife after I'd been using a knife that had been getting subtly duller.
 * [**Washcloths**](http://amzn.to/2oENoiR): showering every day with soap and shampoo dries out your skin, and strips away healthy bacteria that protect you from infection.
 I've also found it made my hair greasy and my skin break out more, so I stopped showering.
 Instead, [I clean my face, hair, and parts of skin that normally touch other skin daily with a wet wash cloth](http://gogo.gen.co/hygiene).
 People never believe I haven't taken a shower in close to two years.

 ## Exercise